tom-rooker-moj/manage-pom-cases-design-history/app/posts/2022-07-21-allocations-design-notes.md

 #### Review case details

-**Prototype link:** XXXXX
+**Prototype link:** <a href="https://hmpps-moic-prototype.apps.live.cloud-platform.service.justice.gov.uk/allocations/final/reallocate/step1-review-case-simon-riley">https://hmpps-moic-prototype.apps.live.cloud-platform.service.justice.gov.uk/allocations/final/reallocate/step1-review-case-simon-riley</a>
 **Replaces this page in the live service:** XXXXX

 #### Main features

-Add details of currently allocated
+* Add details of currently allocated
-Text of the calls to action are also different on this page
+* Text of the calls to action are also different on this page

+### Allocate a POM

-**Prototype link:** XXXXX
+**Prototype link:** <a href="">https://hmpps-moic-prototype.apps.live.cloud-platform.service.justice.gov.uk/allocations/final/reallocate/step2-select-pom-simon-riley</a>
 **Replaces this page in the live service:** XXXXX

 #### Main features

-Currently allocated POM is also flagged in the table.
+* Currently allocated POM is also flagged in the table.
 If the currently allocated POM has also previously worked with the prisoner, we should only display the “Currently allocated” label on the table.
-Previously allocated POMs should also be shown at the top of the table.
+* Previously allocated POMs should also be shown at the top of the table.
 If the currently allocated POM has also previously worked with the prisoner, we should show their name in the the Previously allocated section.

 ### Compare POMs

-**Prototype link:** XXXXX
+**Prototype link:** <a href="https://hmpps-moic-prototype.apps.live.cloud-platform.service.justice.gov.uk/allocations/final/reallocate/step2b-select-pom-simon-riley">https://hmpps-moic-prototype.apps.live.cloud-platform.service.justice.gov.uk/allocations/final/reallocate/step2b-select-pom-simon-riley</a>
 **Replaces this page in the live service:** XXXXX

 #### Main features